blockpy-edu/blockpy/HACKING.md

 the if true block of the if.
 The third block is the else block of the if statement, and the final block is the rest of the program after the if/else is all done.
-You can verify this for yourself by putting this program into a file `simple.py` and runing `./skulpt.py run simple.py` If you examine the output you will see that the `$blk` variable is manipulated to control which `case` is executed the next time through the while loop.
+You can verify this for yourself by putting this program into a file `simple.py` and running `./skulpt.py run simple.py` If you examine the output you will see that the `$blk` variable is manipulated to control which `case` is executed the next time through the while loop.
 Very clever!
 If Javascript had `goto statements` this